habitat-sh/on-prem-builder/docs-chef-io/content/install/builder-automate.md

     weight = 20
 +++

-The Chef Automate Applications Dashboard provides observability into your Chef Habitat Builder on-prem installation.
+The Chef Automate Applications Dashboard allows you to monitor your Chef Habitat Builder on-prem installation.
 For information and installation guidance, see [Setting up the Applications Dashboard](https://docs.chef.io/automate/applications_setup/).

-## Chef Habitat On-Prem + Chef Automate
+## Deploy Chef Habitat on-prem with Chef Automate

-There are five steps to deploy Chef Habitat on-prem with Chef Automate's authentication.
+There are five steps to deploy Chef Habitat on-prem with Chef Automate's authentication:

 1. Patch the Chef Automate configuration to recognize Chef Habitat
 1. Set up the Chef Habitat Builder on-prem `bldr.env` to use Chef Automate's authentication